 - the physical and logical parts of the TOE are described in par.
-1.4.1 and 1.4.3; - the features of the Applet are provided in par.
-1.4.6; - the TOE life cycle is described in terms of four life cycle phases: development, manufacturing, personalization and operational use, described in par.
-1.4.4, together with the operations allowed to users and administrators for each of them.
+1.4.2; - the TOE life cycle is described in terms of four life cycle phases: development, manufacturing, personalization and operational use, described in par.
+1.5, together with the operations allowed to users and administrators for each of them.